0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 notes:

 Here is the body of the main function, setting up the axum router with two endpoints, our todos list, and static files inside a dist directory served from the root.

 This could be where our frontend app, written in a javascript or webassembly framework could live.

+Note the router.into() line, hooking into the From trait for the ShuttleAxum return value.

 ---